mahamayashanbhag24/ExamTWT/QSG.md

   ![add quiz](<images/Add quiz 1.png>)

-1. In the **Add a Quiz** box, perform the following steps:
+4. In the **Add a Quiz** box, perform the following steps:

     a.
 Write your question.

     b.
 Add the options.

+    **Note:** You can add upto four options.

     c.
-Select the correct answer.
+Select the correct answer from the added options.

     d.
 Set the expiry.

+    **Note:** The quiz expires after the given time period.

     e.
 Select **Add.**

-2. In the **Create Post** box, perform the following steps:
+5. In the **Create Post** box, perform the following steps:

     a.
 (Optional) Add a tag.